thilan-tran/How-is-the-World-Feeling/README.md

 ![app preview](https://i.imgur.com/W5MqIQ1.png)

 ## Inspiration
-We wanted to make a news app that made it easy to view relevant information about articles and making it accessible to people of all ages.
+We wanted to make a news app that allows users to easily view and access relevant information about trending topics and articles, including an emotional estimate of the topics.

 ## What it does
 The web app lists the top trending topics of the world and allows the user to pick a specific region in the world.
 They can then view the overall sentiment of these articles and the main entities that are associated to these articles.